VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Experimental Results and Evaluation

 \subsubsection{Trap Injection Summary}

 The trap injection counts for each dataset at $k=5$ are given in Table~\ref{tab:trap_injection}.
 The number of sentinel yield depends on the class balance.
 For Adult Income, there are 501 boundary candidates, limited by the 160 sentinels imposed by the 2\% limit.
-Bank Marketing, with an 88/12 imbalance, only has 13 boundary points, all of which are sentinels.
+Bank Marketing (88/12) has only 13 boundary points and Diabetes (89/11) only 4, all of which become sentinels; the other four datasets each reach the 160-sentinel cap.
 This affects the sentinel-based detection power, as discussed in Section~\ref{sec:sentinel_density}.